-The Egyptian Mau is a long cat although he tends to be medium in size, with the males larger than the females.
+The Egyptian Mau is a long cat although she tends to be medium in size, with the males larger than the females.
 The Mau is heavily muscled and strong.

 The Mau has a triangular shaped head with large almond shaped eyes and slightly shaped ears.
-The profile is gentle and nothing on the cat appears extreme, with the exception of the spotted tabby markings of the coat.
+The profile is gentle and nothing on her appears extreme, with the exception of the spotted tabby markings of the coat.